IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 the packet belongs; it is 0 if there is no flow ID.

-The process ID field contains the process ID of the process that sent the packet; it may be 0 if the process ID is unknown.
+The process ID field contains the process ID of the process that sent the packet; it might be 0 if the process ID is unknown.

-The effective process ID field is assumed to contain a process ID of some sort; it may be 0 if the process ID is unknown.
+The effective process ID field is assumed to contain a process ID of some sort; it might be 0 if the process ID is unknown.

 The flags field contains a set of flags for the packet: